openstates/billy/docs/scripts.rst

     process upper/lower chamber (if neither is specified will include both)

-.. option:: -v, --verbose

-    be verbose (use multiple times for more verbosity)

 .. option:: -s SESSION, --session SESSION

     session(s) to scrape, must be present in state's metadata